 This is one of the most common questions about LASIK.
 At Charlotte’s Providence Eye & Laser Specialists, we believe in an honest, straightforward pricing policy and offer many options to make the procedure affordable for most candidates including financing with low monthly payments.
 Bargain pricing ads for LASIK eye surgery are optical illusions.
 “Bait and switch” tactics are an unethical way of providing health care and you will not find any “small print” or “starting at” prices at Providence Eye & Laser Specialists.
 We firmly believe Providence Eye pricing is competitive when compared to similar LASIK technology, and that we provide a level of service, technology and experience that are unmatched in the region.
-Please view our video to learn more about how much LASIK costs.

 We do not charge more for high prescriptions or astigmatism when determining how much LASIK costs.
 Be careful when comparing LASIK eye surgery prices.
 With numerous technological advancements in laser vision correction, not all practices provide the best available lasers.
 Providence Eye continually reinvests in the latest, proven, state-of-the-art technology, rather than discounting our services cutting corners elsewhere.
 Under some circumstances, your medical insurance may offer a nominal LASIK discount.
 If you think that is applicable to you, please bring it to our attention at the time of your consultation.